agateau/pixelwheels/README.md

-# Tiny Wheels
+# Pixel Wheels

-Tiny Wheels is a retro top-down race game.
+Pixel Wheels is a retro top-down race game.

-You can play Tiny Wheels alone or with a friend in split-screen.
+You can play Pixel Wheels alone or with a friend in split-screen.

 It runs on Linux, macOS, Windows and Android.